kaiosilveira/refactoring/README.md

 **This repository is a work in progress and is being constantly updated.
 Stay tuned!**

 This repository is a working implementation of the refactoring patterns described in the "Refactoring" book, by Martin Fowler.

+Throughout my entire career I've seen experienced engineers falling into the mistake of performing destructive\* changes in a code base and committing it as "refactoring".
+I'm no different and have done it myself more times than I can count.
+After reading the book and understanding in-depth what "refactoring" means as a discipline, I started to pay way more attention on the small details involved in changing existing code, either when aiming to improve its readability and architecture or when adding new functionality.
+Fowler mentions the "two hats" in the book as a metaphor to explain that we should do one thing at a time: we are either refactoring or introducing new code / changing behavior, but we should always try to avoid performing both actions at once.

+Another key aspect of refactoring is that although we can do it in a codebase that doesn't contain at least unit tests, it would be way harder, both psychologically and practically.
+Psychologically because we will constantly feel unsure about whether our changes are good and didn't change anything (unless we spend a lot of time doing manually, error-prone manual testing, of course).
+And practically because we would be potentially creating demand for reworks, introducing bugs that will haunt us in the future or even messing up with the commit history and clarity.
+These are the main points that highlights the importance of a healthy test suite around a given code base to allow a refactoring session to be pleasant and productive.

+_\*destructive: By "destructive" here I mean any change to the code that makes it different from the original one, in terms of external behavior.
+From this point of view, we could be performing a destructive action even if we are only adding new, bug free, functionality.
+It's an aggressive approach, but I think it helps illustrating the problem space and highlighting the importance of the small steps._

+## What is refactoring?

+"Refactoring is the process of changing a software system in a way that does not alter the external behavior of the code yet improves its internal structure.
+It is a **disciplined way** to clean up code that minimizes the chances of introducing bugs.
+In essence, when you refactor, you are improving the design of the code after it has been written" - Fowler, Martin @ Refactoring

+## Technical details and repo structure

 To keep things clean and to make each refactoring as detailed and precise as possible, this repo was organized using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), where each refactoring belongs to a separate git repository, added to this main repo as a reference.
 Each submodule is named after the refactoring name, and inside each of them you'll find a similar structure:

 - a brief description on the motivation of the refactoring